 This means that:

 - The wing must be able to move so as to provide forward thrust.
 (Typically done as in subaqueous flyers, through the induction of lift on the forward surface as the wing is flapped.)
 In all powered flyers, the wingtips function as propellors, rotating so that lift will be concentrated on the leading surface.
 In birds, individual flight feathers are asymmetrical and rotate similarly.
-Usually, the distal portions of the wing are specialized for propulsion.

 - It must be structured so that its shape and position can be finely controlled.